-- 1. Swimwear shall include only a swimsuit, cap, and goggles.
-It is not permissible to wear more than two (2) caps except it is permissible for the swimmer to wear a single set of garments underneath his or her competition swimsuit for modesty and/or privacy reasons. - 2.
-Armbands or leg bands shall not be regarded as parts of the swimsuit and are not allowed.
+1. Swimwear shall include only a swimsuit, cap, and goggles.
+It is not permissible to wear more than two (2) caps.

-- 3. In swimming competitions, the swimmer must wear only one swimsuit in one or two pieces. - 4.
+- 2. Armbands or leg bands shall not be regarded as parts of the swimsuit and are not allowed. - 3.
+In swimming competitions, the swimmer must wear only one swimsuit in one or two pieces.
+It is permissible for the swimmer to wear a single set of garments underneath his or her competition suit for modesty and privacy reasons. - 4.
 All swimsuits shall be made from textile materials and must not be made of any rubberized type of material such as polyurethane or neoprene.
 For men, the swimsuit shall not extend above the navel nor below the knees.
 For women, the swimsuit shall not cover the neck, extend past the shoulder, nor extend below the knee.
 No zippers or other fastening devices are allowed, except for a waist tie on a brief or jammer.
 Exemptions to this rule will be granted only for conflicts due to a swimmer's religious beliefs, medical conditions, gender diversity, or any other reasons deemed appropriate by the Chair of the Rules Committee - 5.
 A swimmer shall not wear a suit or cap bearing the name, insignia, or logo of any team or pool other than the MCSL team represented by the swimmer. - 6.
 Swimsuits worn for competition must be non-transparent and conform to the current concept of the appropriate. - 7.
 No swimmer is permitted to wear or use any device, substance or swimsuit to help his/her speed, pace, buoyancy or endurance during a race (such as webbed gloves, flippers, fins, power bands, adhesive substances, etc.) - 8.
 Goggles may be worn and rubdown oil applied if not considered excessive by the Referee - 9.
 The use of technology and automated data collection devices is permissible for the sole purpose of collecting data.
 Automated devices shall not be utilized to transmit data, sounds, or signals to the swimmer and may not be used to aid their speed. - 10.
 Therapeutic elastic tape is prohibited (this includes Kinesio tape).
 Any other kind of tape on the body is not permitted unless approved by the Referee. - 11.
-No exemption to the swimsuit rule will be made that gives the swimmer a competitive advantage.
+No exemption to the swimsuit rule will be made that gives the swimmer a competitive advantage. - 12.
+No technical suit shall be worn by any 12 and under MCSL athlete in competition at any dual meet, division relay meet, division championship meet, Coaches Invitational Long Course Meet, All Star Relay and Individual All Star meets. - o A Technical Suit is one that has the following components: - Any suit with bonded or taped seams regardless of its fabric or silhouette; - Any suit with woven fabric extending past the hips - Note WOVEN FABRIC: A suit with woven fabric and sewn seems that does not extend below the hips is permitted - Note KNIT FABRIC: A suit with knit fabric and sewn seems not extending below the knees is permitted